kuc2477/pytorch-deep-generative-replay/README.md

 $ ./main.py --test --experiment=[permutated-mnist | svhn-mnist | mnist-svhn] --replay-mode=[exact-replay | generative-replay | none]
 ```

-## Notes
+## Note
-- I couldn't find the supplementary materials that the authors mentioned in the paper to contain the experimental details.
-Thus, I arbitrarily chose a 4-convolutional-layer CNN as a default solver model.
-Please let me know if you know where I can find the materials.
+- I failed to find the supplementary materials that the authors mentioned in the paper to contain the experimental details, and thus, I arbitrarily chose a 4-convolutional-layer CNN as a solver model.
+Please let me know if you know where I can find the additional materials mentioned in the paper.

 ## Reference
 - [Continual Learning with Deep Generative Replay, arxiv:1705.08690](https://arxiv.org/abs/1705.08690)